Barnabiii/Planets/README.md

 '''{(250,150):(0.3,0):20:10:(255,255,0)}'''

 in this example the planet:

-  -is positioned at x: 250 and y: 150.
+Markup: * is positioned at x: 250 and y: 150.

-  -has a velocity of x: 0.3 and y: 0.
+  * has a velocity of x: 0.3 and y: 0.

-  -has a mass of 20.
+  * has a mass of 20.

-  -has a radius of 10.
+  * has a radius of 10.

-  -is colored purple.
+  * is colored purple.